 Win or lose, you are fascinated by the nuances of a legal argument.
 Could you benefit from developing a basic understanding of law?

-With a minor in Legal Studies at Bryant, you will learn key concepts, specific facts, and critical issues of US and international law, and how to correctly apply this information to particular examples.
+With a minor in Legal Studies, you will learn key concepts, specific facts, and critical issues of U.S. and international law, and how to correctly apply this information to particular examples.
 You will analyze legal cases and identify and discuss the methods used in legal studies research.
 Then you will apply what you’ve learned to convincingly argue a case supported by evidence and reasoning.

 The Legal Studies curriculum encourages an understanding of ethical thinking in legal problem-solving, which enhances personal analytical skills.